 The European Commission launched a review study in 2018 to assess the effectiveness of the self-regulatory initiative, and discuss what further improvements could be made to it.

 What does the Coolproducts campaign want?

-- Commitments on resource efficiency, including provisions to increase the disassembly and recyclability of consoles, including a limitation of the use of toxic chemicals.
+Further commitments on resource efficiency, including provisions to increase the repairability and recyclability of consoles, and a strict limitation of the use of toxic chemicals;

-- Better information for consumers and guidance on how to use consoles sustainably.
-It is very difficult to know the environmental performance of consoles.
+Better information for consumers, as well as guidance on how to use consoles sustainably.
+It is currently very difficult for users to access information on the environmental performance of consoles.

 Coolproducts Spanish partner ECODES spell out the problem in this video

 A report from American NGO N.R.D.C. on the growing demand of consoles